Scenario & Strategic Planning in Uncertain Times, Option Development, and Structured Decision Making

 Register your interest by emailing email@example.com

-The course is designed to be flexible, to give time-poor explorers options to enhance their management skills.
-There are five one day modules, offered as individual courses or all five modules can be taken as a complete course.
+The course is designed to be flexible and give time-poor explorers options to enhance their management skills.

 Most of the modules are suited to both technical and non-technical professionals involved in exploration management.

 |Fee per Module || TBA |

 | AIG Member || |

 |DAY 1 - - The Principles and Key Success Criteria of Exploration Management|

 - Principles of General Management (the management cycle) & a Management Toolkit

 - Exploration Management Success Criteria (including the McKinsey Study)

 DAY 2 - - Day-to-Day Management for Mineral Exploration